rl-institut/super-repo/docs/development/documentation/index.md

 💻 `error: gh-pages is unrelated to origin/gh-pages` <br>
 💠 `git branch -D gh-pages` delete the local documentation branch

-When adding older versions, load the `Git Tags` used for the releases:
+When adding older versions, load the `Git Tags` used for the releases: <br>
 💠 `git checkout v0.1`
 💻 `mike deploy --push --update-aliases 0.1 latest` deploys the old version <br>